Yuubi-san/YoloRT/README.md

 windows 8.1 x86-64 & cppwinrt 2.0.210122.3 & g++ 10:

 `$ (cd test && make --jobs=$(nproc))`

+You'll actually need MinGW for this.
+The package names in MSYS2 repo are `mingw-w64-{i686,x86_64}-gcc`.

 Right now, the testing procedure comprises, mostly: including each of the API headers into separate hello-world-ish programs, compiling and running them.
 It